Wake up with the owl for breakfast! Flagstaff, AZ: Toasted Owl Cafe

 Fantastic breakfast in the "north woods" of Arizona.

 I love The Toasted Owl Café.
-We found this little gem while exploring woodsy northern Arizona.
-We definitely plan to come back when we’re in Flagstaff again.
+We found this gem while exploring woodsy northern Arizona.
+We definitely plan to come back on our next visit to Flagstaff.

-The downtown location (across the street from Flag Bike Revolution) is a fairly large, very casual place, that has every little owl doodad you can imagine hanging on the walls.
+The downtown location (across the street from Flag Bike Revolution) is a fairly large, very casual place, and has every little owl doodad you can imagine hanging on the walls.
+There are owl figurines, pictures, clocks, mugs and more.
 Don’t worry – the sign says it’s all for sale!
-The diverse collection of hanging light fixtures adds to the charm.
+The mis-matched vintage furniture and diverse collection of hanging light fixtures adds to the charm.

 We came for breakfast (served all day) and opted to sit on the sunny patio.
-The patio is very large, lots of tables, and umbrellas for some shade.
-There is plenty of space, and several people had their dogs with them.
+The patio is very large, with lots of tables, and umbrellas for some shade.
+There is plenty of space, and several people brought their dogs.

 The menu is fantastic.
-It has the traditional breakfast fare – eggs and bacon, pancakes, omelets – but also has vegan options.
-For lunch there is soup, salad, sandwiches, and burgers.
+They have the traditional breakfast fare – eggs and bacon, pancakes, and omelets.
+They boast homemade cinnamon rolls, a large vegan menu, and gluten free offerings.
+For lunch there are soups, salads, hot and cold sandwiches, and burgers.

-My husband had the Big Fat French Toast, a cinnamon-y French toast, quite yummy, that came with a side choice of meat or potatoes.
-As the name says, it was very large.
+My husband had the Big Fat French Toast, a cinnamon-y French toast, quite yummy.
+It also came with a side choice of meat or potatoes.
+As the name says, it was very large and thick.
+You might have to bring some home.

 The only downside was that the service was a little slow.
-However, it was crowded, and the staff was friendly and helpful, AND we were on vacation, so I’m letting that go.
+However, it was crowded, and the staff was friendly and helpful.
+Since we were on vacation, I’m letting that go.

-(I’d like to note that this wasn't our first choice for breakfast in Flagstaff.
-We had eaten at The Galaxy the day before because of the 1950s diner theme.
-When you read the reviews from the past few years about the shake machine being broken, assume it still will be broken when you get there.
-And then walk out and go to The Toasted Owl.)
+I’d like to note that this wasn't our first choice for breakfast in Flagstaff.
+We had planned to eat at The Galaxy where we supped the day before.
+We were drawn there because of the 1950s diner theme and the shakes and malts.
+When you read the reviews from the past few years about the shake machine being broken, assume it still will be broken when you arrive.
+Then walk out and go to The Toasted Owl.

 Comments